The Zero Trust Security Model Explained

 The first and most important thing you should do is create an inventory of your assets and know everything about every single component of your architecture, including your users, their devices, and the data they are accessing.
-Moreover, before transitioning to a Zero Trust architecture, you need to take into account all your existing services since they may not have been designed for the Zero Trust scenario and therefore may be unsafe in front of potential attackers.
+Furthermore, before moving to a Zero Trust architecture, you need to consider all your existing services since they may not have been designed for the Zero Trust scenario and, therefore, may be unsafe in front of potential attackers.

 #2.
 Create a Single Strong User Identity